Solv1/Ocean-Romba-2022/README.md

 # Senior_Project
-Sensor and Integration software for the Ocean Romba
+Software that's used to integrate lidar sensors, servo motor, thruster, oil sensor for the Ocean-Romba craft.